ZattWine/basic-node-practice/README.md

    npm start
    ```

-5. If `npm start` success, you can now test from your browser typing [http://localhost:3000](http://localhost:3000).
+5. If `npm start` success, you can now test from your browser by typing [http://localhost:3000](http://localhost:3000)

 # Further